alive-one/PowerShell-System-Hardware-Info/README.md

 05. It is not over yet!

-Download Oracle's MySQL\Connector from their official site and make sure that current script can access it from script's root folder.
+Download **ODBC** Oracle's MySQL\Connector from their official site https://www.mysql.com/products/connector/ unzip it and and make sure that folder with connector stored in the same folder with hwinfo.ps1
-Just install connector, go to connector's folder and copy-paste **MySQL.Data.dll** to directory form where hwinfo.ps1 can access and use it.

 06. You're good to go!